 Bodies, hearts and minds need to recharge.
 It’s just as true for business owners as it is for everyone else.
 Recharging gives you the space and energy to really think about what you want your business and your life to look like.

 In my years of coaching, I’ve found that many owners resist this idea.
 They get energy from working and feel like they need to be doing it all the time.
 Taking time off can cause listlessness or even anxiety.
-If this sounds like you, the holiday season is a perfect moment to restructure your life, to recharge through meaningful time with your loved ones and find your energy from a different resource than just your business.
+If this sounds like you, the holiday season is a perfect moment to restructure your life, to recharge through meaningful time with your loved ones and find your energy from a resource other than just your business.

 2. Recreate how your business works

 You started your business with an idea: a spark of creative inspiration, excitement and passion.
-But if you’re like many business owners, that space for creativity gets squashed by the pattern of the everyday and the pressure to produce and build.
+But if you’re like many business owners, that space for creativity gets squashed by the pattern of the everyday, and the pressure to produce and build.
 As a result, you end up forever stuck in the same place, doing business tomorrow the way you’re doing it today.
 By getting away and returning to that creativity, you can access ideas that may otherwise be drowned out.

-Yet there’s a risk when doing this at the year’s end.
+Yet there’s a risk when doing this at the end of the year.
 During this particular moment, you may feel a natural pressure to use this time to create a plan for next year.
 That way, it doesn’t feel like you’re wasting time.
 But I want to encourage you to change your mindset from planning to freely dreaming.
 Sure, we’re the first to propose that having a clear annual plan will set your team up for success next year.
 But don’t use your holiday break to this end.
 When you take off the pressure to build something during your vacation, ideas will come that you were never expecting.

 Here’s what I’d love for you to try: Tell everyone you’re taking time off.
 Walk away from your desk and say, “I’ll see you in two weeks.”
 Don’t take home a bag of paperwork, your binders, your laptop.
 If you do that, it’s not truly a vacation or a time to recharge.
 Instead, get a blank notebook and have it nearby throughout your vacation.
 Because you know what’s going to happen when you get out of the structure of your routine?
-You’re going to crack open and ideas are going to come out—and you need to put all those down somewhere.
+You’re going to crack open and ideas are going to come out—and you'll need to put all those down somewhere.

 To reiterate, this is not about using your vacation time to make a list of things you want to fix in your business.
-This is about coming to a blank piece of paper with a beginner’s mind to ask yourself, “What if?” and document everything that comes up for you.
+This is about coming to a blank piece of paper with a beginner’s mind to ask yourself, “What if?” and documenting everything that comes up for you.
 The two may produce the same thoughts, but the place this comes from should be one of ideation, not necessity.
 If you allow your mind to go without restriction, the results will serve you and your business much better.

 3. Reconnect with your company's purpose